Reclaimed Vintage Industrial Style Furniture, Home Decor & Lighting

 4 Distressed paintwork - Stripping dowm old doors and skirting boards and painting them with a distressed technique can create a natural and vintage look.

 5 Industrial mood lighting - Using vintage retro style light fittings with true like replicas of the old fashioned bulbs will create a truly unique effect.

-6 Retro industrial art & photography - Featuring upcycled metal works of art and canvas prints depicting the 'olden days' will enhance any contemporary industrial decor scheme.
+6 Retro industrial art & photography - Featuring upcycled metal works of art and canvas prints depicting the 'olden days' will enhance any industrial decor scheme.

 7 Industrial style furniture - Choosing the correct and functional statement pieces will form the epicentre of this home decor style.